-(Garages, Carports, Swimming Pools, Masonry Fences, Retaining Walls etc)
+(Garages, Carports, Swimming Pools, Masonry Fences, Retaining Walls etc) A5.1 Stormwater

-A5.1 Stormwater

-Situation Other Approval Required?
-Special Cases Policies to apply General and Special Cases Buildings or Subject to DA/CC or if exempt or complying development will come under those provisions General structures on or near Compliance with Policy E4.1 stormwater 1.
-Carports and Decks Special Cases drainage (or No carports (including roof, walls, ceiling, floor slab, footings or any other associated elements), permitted on, over or beneath easements Footings outside the easement must comply with Sketch 1A.
+Situation Other Approval Special Cases Policies to apply Required?
+General and Special Cases Buildings or Subject to General structures on DA/CC or if Compliance with Policy E4.1 or near exempt or 1.
+Carports and Special Cases stormwater- complying Decks No carports (including roof, walls, ceiling, floor mains, or development will slab, footings or any other associated elements), drainage (or come under permitted on, over or beneath easements services) those provisions Footings outside the easement must comply with easements Sketch 1A.
 If no easement and pipe depth is <3m and pipe diameter is not >225mm, carport or deck permissible in accordance with Sketch 1A.
-2. Masonry fences and masonry elements of otherwise non- masonry fences Masonry fences (or masonry elements of otherwise non-masonry fences) must comply with Sketch 2A.
-Transverse fences (of any type) not permitted to interfere with overland flow path function of a drainage easement.
-3. Retaining Walls Retaining walls must comply with Sketch 3A and 3B as appropriate.
+2. Masonry Masonry fences (or masonry elements of fences and otherwise non-masonry fences) must comply with masonry Sketch 2A.
+Transverse fences (of any type) not elements of permitted to interfere with overland flow path otherwise non- function of a drainage easement. masonry fences 3.
+Retaining Retaining walls must comply with Sketch 3A and Walls 3B as appropriate.
 Sketch 4A may also apply.
-Retaining walls are not permitted to interfere with overland flow path function of easement.
-4. Earthworks, or land reshaping Earthworks whether or not associated with retaining walls, must comply with Sketch 4A.
-Earthworks or land reshaping must not interfere with any overland flow function of the easement.
-5. Pools Footing and structure setback must comply with Sketch 1A.
-6. Surfacing Concrete slabs not permitted on easement.
-Removable paving (maximum size 600mm) only permitted, provided it does not interfere with overland flow path function of easement.
-7. Any other obstructions.
-Must not interfere with any overland flow function of the easement or inhibit maintenance/repair access to any drainage or other service pipes in the easement.
+Retaining walls are not permitted to interfere with everland flow path function of easement.
+4. Earthworks, Earthworks whether or not associated with or land retaining walls, must comply with Sketch 4A. reshaping Earthworks or land reshaping must not interfere with any overland flow function of the easement.
+5. Pools Footing and structure setback must comply with 0.1 0010 Sketch 1A.
+6. Surfacing Concrete slabs not permitted on easement. o.
+Janaonig Removable paving (maximum size 600mm) only permitted, provided it does not interfere with everland flow path function of easement.
+7. Any other Must not interfere with any overland flow function obstructions. of the easement or inhibit maintenance/repair access to any drainage or other service pipes in the easement. the educations